 Everyone will at some point have an experience involving a doctor or other medical professional from routine visits to specialized surgeries.
 Most result in positive outcomes.
-Yet, there are cases where incompetence is a factor and a patient is harmed by a medical professional.
+Yet, there are cases where incompetence is a factor and a patient is harmed by a medical professional in which case you may be able to file a medical malpractice lawsuit.
 These cases are medical malpractice situations and are ruled by each state.

-There are, however, some basics and general principles that apply to most medical malpractice cases.
+There are, however, some basic and general principles that apply to most medical malpractice lawsuits.
 At Van Camp Law Firm, we think it’s important for you to be educated on these principles so that you can understand what constitutes malpractice and recognize a malpractice situation if you experience one.

 Definition of Medical Malpractice